 - the evil plot and destruction of Haman (chapters 6-7)

 Just a cursory reading of these chapters in context will raise serious questions about long-held beliefs about modern day end times prophecy.
-What is clear though, is that God is real, in physical history and in our future.
+What is clear though in the full reading of all of the Bible, is that God is real, in physical history, our present lives, and in our future.

 Have you ever studied Ezekiel 38 and 39 and the Book of Esther?